-Sebastian Englerth (1804-1880), a German wine-growing estate owner, innkeeper and wine merchant from Randersacker in Franconia, is regarded as an important pioneer in viticulture.
-After his training in viticulture in his parents' business, he attended advanced training courses and continued his education as an autodidact.
+The German winery owner, innkeeper and wine merchant Sebastian Englerth (1804-1880) from Randersacker in Franconia is considered an important winegrowing pioneer.
+After his training in viticulture on his parents' farm, he attended further training courses and educated himself as an autodidact.
 In 1863 he established his own vine nursery and selected and propagated Silvaner, Riesling and Traminer as well as table grape varieties.
 He worked intensively on the phenology of the vine.
-He summarized his observations in four volumes, three of which are still preserved.
+He summarised his observations in four volumes, three of which have survived.
 His extensive range of vines included 140 grape varieties.
-In 1864 Englerth created the new breed Bukettrebe.
-In 1873 he was awarded the Progress Medal at the World Exhibition in Vienna for his ampelographic work.
+In 1864 Englerth created the new variety Bukettrebe.
+In 1873 he was awarded the Progress Medal at the World Exhibition in Wien for his ampelographic work.
 One year later he was asked to report on the phylloxera plague in Franconia.
-In 1879 he completed the creation of the first Franconian vineyard register.
-Only a third of the 13,000 hectares of Franconian vineyards at that time were considered by him to be worthy of being planted with vines.
+In 1879 he completed the compilation of the first Franconian vineyard cadastre.
+Only one third of the then 13,000 hectares of Franconian vineyards were considered by him to be worthy of cultivation.

 The Wine lexicon helps me to stay up to date and refresh my knowledge.
 Thank you for this Lexicon that will never end in terms of topicality!
 That's what makes it so exciting to visit more often.Thorsten Rahn